NateRickard/Plugin.AudioRecorder/README.md

 These will all return `null` in the case that no audio has been recorded yet or no audio was recorded/detected in the last recording session.

-Once you have the path to the recorded audio file, you can use standard `FileStream` operations and/or a cross platform file system abstraction like [PCLStorage](https://github.com/dsplaisted/PCLStorage) to get a stream to the file data.
+Once you have the path to the recorded audio file, you can use standard file operations (for native/.NET Standard) and/or a cross platform file system abstraction like [PCLStorage](https://github.com/dsplaisted/PCLStorage) to get a stream to the file data.

-Complete samples demonstrating audio recording and playback of the recorded file are available in the /Samples folder.

 ### Concurrent Streaming